E for Explosion: Post-Debut Album & Independent Releases (2009-2013)

 Why Do I Keep Hitting Myself With a Hammer?
 'Cause It Feels So Good When I Stop... was later abandoned by the band without explanation and all Myspace posts regarding it were removed.
-The EP would later be released on Amazon MP3 and iTunes, for purchase in late 2011.
+In spite of this, the EP was later released digitally on Amazon MP3 and iTunes in late 2011.

 On December 2, 2009, the group released a Christmas song titled "A Long Lonely Christmas."
 Covington stated in a Myspace blog that the track "won't be on the upcoming EP", and that more info regarding the EP would be shared very soon.
-On February 16, 2010, the band posted another demo called "Cool Kids", and noted that it was planned to be re-recorded for their next full-length album.
+On February 16, 2010, the band posted another demo called "Cool Kids", noting it would be re-recorded for their next full-length album.

-On October 29, 2010, it was announced via E for Explosion's MySpace page that a four-song EP entitled Hold Grudges Not Hands was scheduled to be released digitally on November 23, 2010.
-The track-listing is as follows:
+On October 29, 2010, it was announced via E for Explosion's MySpace page that a four-song EP entitled Hold Grudges Not Hands, recorded by Dave Trumfio, was scheduled to be released digitally on November 23, 2010.
+The EP included the following tracks: